PTSD & Alcohol Abuse in US VeteransPublished on July 21st, 2016

 - National Institute on Alcohol Abuse and Alcoholism

-Please know that if you or a loved one is affected by Post Traumatic Stress Disorder, alcoholism, or both, there should be no guilt or shame.
+Please know that if you or a loved one is affected by posttraumatic stress disorder, alcoholism, thoughts of suicide, or any combination of these, please seek help immediately.
+There is no shame, no guilt, and nothing bad about reaching out.
 Help is available.

 So how can we help you today?